happyuc-project/web3j/docs/source/filters.rst

 Filters and Events
 ==================

-Filters provide notifications of certain events taking place in the Ethereum network.
-There are three classes of filter supported in Ethereum:
+Filters provide notifications of certain events taking place in the HappyUC network.
+There are three classes of filter supported in HappyUC:

 #.
 Block filters
 #.
 Pending transaction filters